infomongo/infomongo.github.io/_posts/2017-08-16-simplify-forms-to-increase-conversion.md

 My background is in UX, so I tend to view form conversion through that lens.
 And UX folks have been studying forms for a long time.

-[This article from the Nielsen/Norman Group][7], run by cranky-old-man-of-the-web Jakob Nielsen and design legend Don Norman, summarizes their current recommendations:
+[This article from the Nielsen/Norman Group][7], run by design legends Jakob Nielsen and Don Norman, summarizes their current recommendations:

 [7]: https://www.nngroup.com/articles/web-form-design/